abhismirai10/Abhishek.github.io/README.md

 # Portfolio

+---

 **Robotics Engineer | Robotics, Automation & Manufacturing | Melbourne, Florida**

 ---

 ## About Me
-I am an innovative robotics engineer with 2+ years of experience in automation and manufacturing, blending expertise in mechanical design and advanced robotics programming.
-Proficient in **ROS**, **Drake**, and **Isaac Sim**, with a strong foundation in **deep learning** for computer vision.
-Passionate about leveraging cutting-edge technologies to push the boundaries of robotic capabilities.
+I am an innovative robotics engineer with over two years of experience in **robotics**, **automation**, and **manufacturing**, integrating advanced robotics programming and mechanical design.
+With a strong focus on **artificial intelligence**, **computer vision**, and **robotic manipulation**, I specialize in developing intelligent, adaptable robotic systems.
+My passion lies in harnessing cutting-edge technologies to push the boundaries of what’s possible, bridging the gap between simulation and real-world applications.

 ---